kranzky/insoluble/folly.md

 Lloyd walked between desks, the ceaseless buzz of card shuffling filling the room.
 The buzzing seemed to emanate from a pipe system, as if spirits of smoke were at play.
 He smelled the greasy aroma of old buildings in the folds of his clothes.
 Lloyd felt like a stray dog, littered with the overflowing scent of whisky and secrets.
 Mike and the other guys, blackened with their own awkward hedge of mysteries, blended into the background.

-Lloyd looked around the room, feeling more out of place than ever.
-Mike noticed Lloyd's confusion and decided to help him out.
-"Hey, if you need to ask me anything, just do it," Mike said with a casual tone.
-Lloyd replied with a nod, feeling thankful for the guidance.
-"Hullo, takes bear, he's poor," one of the men in the room suddenly shouted, drawing Lloyd's attention.

 Brief, excruciating, inaccessible reports caused tension.
 Lloyd slid the bitch volume onto his shoulder, trying to understand.
 An upside down, colorless, crude projection displayed the observations made.
 The reception in the room suffered from separate conditions, making it difficult to enjoy.
 The prose, a series of 11 sentences, filled the page, each representing a different aspect of the situation at hand.

 "Seems like the patterns on the suits today are trying to write their own images," Mike jokingly remarked, catching Lloyd's attention as he continued to scan the room.